dselsam/certigrad/README.md

 Specifically, Certigrad is a system for optimizing over stochastic computation graphs, that we debugged systematically in the Lean Theorem Prover, and ultimately proved correct in terms of the underlying mathematics.

-## Warning

-We are currently in the process of porting Certigrad to the newest version of Lean, and parts of it are in an inconsistent state.
-Please check back in a week.

 ## Background: stochastic computation graphs

 Stochastic computation graphs extend the computation graphs that underly systems like TensorFlow and Theano by allowing nodes to represent random variables and by defining the loss function to be the expected value of the sum of the leaf nodes over all the random choices in the graph.
 Certigrad allows users to construct arbitrary stochastic computation graphs out of the primitives that we provide.
 The main purpose of the system is to take a program describing a stochastic computation graph and to run a randomized algorithm (stochastic backpropagation) that, in expectation, samples the gradients of the loss function with respect to the parameters.